NovaTheMachine/starter_kit/README.md

-A full stack Apps on Blockchain
+A full stack App on Blockchain